-Dr YS Parmar University of Horticulture and Forestry, Nauni-Solan (HP) has entered in an MoU with Western Sydney University - Australia for offering an opportunity of dual degree for the undergraduate students in the following degree programmes:
+Dr. YS Parmar University of Horticulture and Forestry, Nauni-Solan (HP) has entered into a MoU with Western Sydney University - Australia for offering an opportunity of dual degree for the undergraduate students in the following degree programmes:

 - B.Sc.
 (Hons) Horticulture

 - B.Sc.
 (Hons) Forestry

 - B. Tech.
-Biotechnology
+(Biotechnology)

 - B. Tech.
-Food Technology
+(Food Technology)